Ferrari: Brand image

 Ferrari does encourage its buyers to personalise their cars, but only through official channels, which include its Tailor Made programme for bespoke trim packages and special coachbuilding initiatives for more demanding commissions.
 The customisation options offered through these channels are extensive, though they are always in line with Ferrari's desired branding—for example, the company offers no pink paint for its cars.
 In 2017, the CEO of the company's Australasia branch commented that this and similar customisations are "against the company's ethos," and that such a stance is "a brand rule.
 No pink.
 No Pokémon Ferraris!".

+Deadmau5' customized Ferrari 458 Italia at the 2014 Gumball 3000.

 Furthermore, the company places restrictions on what owners may do: various modifications are prohibited, and criticism of the company is discouraged.
-The company's terms of sale is designed to prevent flipping, as it disallows unauthorised resale within the first year of ownership, buyers have to sign a contract that gives the Right of First Refusal to a Ferrari dealership if the car is put up for sale so that Ferrari can select the next customer of that vehicle.
+The company's terms of sale, designed to prevent flipping, disallow unauthorised resale within the first year of ownership; buyers must sign a contract that gives the right of first refusal to a Ferrari dealership if the car is put up for sale, so that Ferrari can select the next customer of that vehicle.
 Purchasers who break these rules are placed on a "blacklist", and may not be permitted to buy a Ferrari vehicle through official means.
-These owner restrictions came to high profile in 2014, when the musician Deadmau5 was sent a cease and desist letter regarding his highly customised 458 Italia: the car, which he dubbed the "Purrari", possessed custom badges and a Nyan Cat-themed wrap, and was put up for sale on Craigslist.

 Sometimes, Ferrari's desire to maintain its brand perception goes against the wishes of its clientele.
-In one case, the company sued the fashion designer Philipp Plein over "distasteful" Instagram posts featuring his personal 812 Superfast.
+In an incident in 2014, the musician Deadmau5 was sent a cease and desist letter regarding his highly customised 458 Italia.
+The car, which he called the "Purrari", possessed custom badges and a Nyan Cat-themed wrap, and was put up for sale on Craigslist.
+In another case, the company sued the fashion designer Philipp Plein over "distasteful" Instagram posts featuring his personal 812 Superfast.
 The posts, which showcased two models in suggestive positions atop the car, were seen by Ferrari as "unlawfully appropriating" the Ferrari brand to promote Plein's clothing, and as being outside Ferrari's intended brand perception.